Frequently asked questions

 Use of photos outside of these guidelines will constitute a breach of our copyright.
 We reserve the right to use the photos for promotional purposes and to relicence the images - this includes to other real estate agencies.

-47. Why don’t you have a social media presence?
+Why don’t you have a social media presence?

 In a word, copyright.
 According to the Australian National Association for the Visual Arts:

-• Social media platforms such as Facebook, Twitter, Instagram, and YouTube all have user Terms of Service which include clauses related to copyright ownership of any material that is uploaded to the platform…By the platform holding a non-exclusive royalty free license of any images and videos uploaded to the platform they are being given the right to use and distribute these images for any purpose they see fit without the permission of the copyright holder of any licensing fee being paid.
+Social media platforms such as Facebook, Twitter, Instagram, and YouTube all have user Terms of Service which include clauses related to copyright ownership of any material that is uploaded to the platform…By the platform holding a non-exclusive royalty free license of any images and videos uploaded to the platform they are being given the right to use and distribute these images for any purpose they see fit without the permission of the copyright holder of any licensing fee being paid.
 It should also be noted that a ‘transferrable’ and ‘sub-licensable’ license means the license can be transferred or sub-licensed to any other individual or company without your knowledge and without your permission.
 Essentially the copyright holder (the artist) is giving up some of their moral and economic rights to copyright in images and video that is uploaded to social media platforms.

-48. How are your licensing fees based?
+How are your licensing fees based?

 Our licensing fees comprise two parts:

-• Content creation.
+Content creation.
 This covers the time, skill, effort and expenses that are necessary to produce the images.

-• Usage.
+Usage.
 This is the value we place on how our creative content is used after they’re created and for how long.

 As our client, you purchase a restricted licence to use our images, however we own the images.
 It’s similar to hiring a car - you pay a fee and get to use the car (with certain usage restrictions and time limitations) but the car rental agency always remains the owner of the car.
 Accordingly, owning a car costs a lot more than hiring it.

-49. How can I get to own the photos?
+How can I get to own the photos?

-You can’t.
+Generally, we don’t allow that.
 To transfer outright ownership of the photographs to you would cost much more than the cost of licensing them for a limited amount of time (i.e. for the few months while you have the listing) or an unlimited amount of time (e.g. when using them to advertise a short-term rental).

-50. I’ve paid for the photos so why don’t they belong to me?
+I’ve paid for the photos so why don’t they belong to me?

 The basic rule is that the person who takes the photo owns the photo.
 We don’t pretend to be lawyers but here’s a great video that explains how licensing and copyright works (it’s US-centric but nevertheless 100% of what it contains relates exactly to the way copyright works in Australia).

-51. What about if the owner wants a copy of the photos as a memento?
+What about if the owner wants a copy of the photos as a memento?

-52. Can I have the raw files?
+Can I have the raw files?

 No because raw files are, quite literally, the raw data that is captured by the camera sensor.
 Raw files have to be converted into some other format, such as JPEG, before they can be viewed on a screen or in print.
 We never give those out.

-53. What happens if I infringe copyright?
+What happens if I infringe copyright?

 Copyright infringements of our materials will generally result in a letter of demand being sent to the person or company using the images without permission.
 If you receive a letter of demand from us, you should seek legal advice immediately.
 Using images without permission may prove to be very costly (one such case in Australia resulted in the court awarding $14,350 plus costs for a single image), so it’s always better to obtain the appropriate licence than to be hit with a copyright infringement claim.

 We could contact owners of properties we’ve shot after they sold the property to ask what they thought about the photos and then, if they were happy, ask them to post a favourable review on Google and various social media sites but we don’t.
 We could also offer owners a reward (such as a gift card) if they gave us positive ratings but that would be, at the very least, not be very morally correct.
 However, every single one of the testimonials on our web site are unsolicited and were sent to either us or via the real estate agent concerned.
+On the other hand, we do have 443 client testimonials that we can show you (there are more but we gave up adding to the list long ago).